cloudmesh/technologies/chapters/tech/oracle.md

 companies is a system that lacks up-to-date securities patches [@fa18-423-06-www-Oracle-Autonomous].
-Therefore, the autonomous database not only automates redundant tasks such as upgrades and scalability, but protects the data from outside threats, an incredibly important issue in today’s world.
+Therefore, the autonomous database not only automates redundant tasks such as upgrades and scalability, but protects the data from outside threats, an incredibly important issue in today's world.